LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 3. Specify the following:
     * **Knowledge Base Name**: Enter a descriptive name, e.g., “Technical Support FAQs.”
     * **Content Provider**: Select the name of the content provider.
 If the provider isn't listed, select "Other," and enter the name.
+    * **Language**: Select the language of the content.
+This setting is informational only and doesn't affect the behavior of the knowledge base.
 4. Click **Next**.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_add_wo_ai_1.png">